 Our weekly Young Women’s Group offers a safe environment for young women to explore issues relevant to behaviours, thinking patters and conduct, furthering their ability to make informed and constructive choices.
 The range of themes explored across the workshops offered have been valuable in strengthening the self-esteem of those attending – both in themselves and specific aspects of their lives.
 Topics explored range from health and well-being to mindfulness, understanding and managing anger and healthy relationships amongst much more.

 Three of the young women who were regularly attending are now in permanent employment and others have built up the confidence to become involved in our Participation Pathway – becoming Young Leaders, Ambassadors or Volunteers.
-It has been especially brilliant to see two of the women, now Young Ambassadors, having gained the confidence to each lead arts and crafts workshops within the sessions.
+It has also been especially brilliant to see young women having gained the confidence to each lead their own workshops within the sessions.
 Others have also demonstrated a motivation to become more involved in the community as well as TRAIN’s activity schedule.